Western Carolina University, History

 |Location:||North Carolina, United States|

-The Department of History at Western Carolina University is searching for an Assistant Professor of Early American History.
-This is a 9-month tenure-track appointment to begin in the 2022-2023 academic year.
-We seek candidates who can contribute to our public history program and enhance our offerings in related programs, including - but not limited to - Native American and Indigenous Studies, Global Black Studies, International Studies, and/or Latinx Studies.
-All full-time faculty in our department teach a 3/3 course load of lower-level liberal studies courses as well as upper-level/graduate courses.
+The Department of History at Western Carolina University is searching for an Assistant Professor of African History; geographical, chronological, and thematic research expertise are open.
+Tenure-track appointment to begin in the 2023-2024 academic year.
+We seek candidates who can contribute to or enhance our offerings in related programs, including – but not limited to – Global Black Studies and / or International Studies.
+All full-time faculty in our department teach a 3/3 course load including lower-level surveys, liberal studies courses, and upper-level/graduate courses.
 The WCU History Department remains committed to the academic and civic value of diversity in education.

 Western Carolina University is a 12,000 student campus in the University of North Carolina system that offers more than 120 areas of study for undergraduates and more than 50 graduate-level programs.
 WCU is committed to the Boyer model of scholarship, the stewardship of place, integrated learning, and engagement.
 The campus is located in a beautiful mountain setting between the Great Smoky and Blue Ridge mountains, 50 miles west of Asheville, North Carolina, and only minutes from Cherokee, NC and the Great Smoky Mountains National Park.

 Ph.D. from accredited institution in History; ABD considered.

 Degree must be from an appropriately accredited institution.